unity-atoms/unity-atoms/docs/introduction/installation.md

 ---
-id: quick-start
+id: installation
-title: Quick start
+title: Installation
 hide_title: true
-sidebar_label: Quick start
+sidebar_label: Installation
 ---

-# Quick start
+# Installation

-## Installation
+Welcome to Unity Atoms!
+There are several ways to add Unity Atoms to your project.

 _Prerequisite: Since Unity Atoms is using the Unity Package Manager (UPM) you need to use Unity version 2018.3 >=_
 ### NPM

 Add the following to your `manifest.json`: